3642 West 4th Avenue

 You make it all worthwhile!

-We have over 50,000 titles in stock at the store, many of which
+We have over 50,000 titles in stock at the store, some of which

 are accessible using the